niccokunzmann/open-web-calendar/docs/host/configure.md

 Not all values are exposed to the configuration page to be changed.
 Those values can still be changed in the [default_specification.yml] and the query parameters.

-You might want to change these values:
+You might want to change the following values.

-- `title`
+### `title`

+The title of your website.

-- `language`
+### `language`

+This is the default language.
+You might want to change this to serve the configuration page better to a local audience.

-- `favicon`
+### `favicon`

-- `source_code` - if you made changes
+This is a link to the website icon.

+### `source_code`

+If you made changes, you are legally required to disclose them to visitors.
+Please adjust the link or contribute them back to the main project.

+### `contributing`

-- `contributing` - if you want to redirect to contribute to your project
+If you want to redirect to contribute to your project.

+### `privacy_policy`

+If you host this service yourself, you can use the default [privacy policy][privacy-policy].

+If for some reason you decide to collect data i.e. in the HTTPS proxy or log IP-addresses, then you need to create your own privacy policy.
+You can link to the one of this project.

+### More Values

+There are loads more values that can be changed.
+Please refer to the [default_specification.yml].
+These values are all documented.

 [default_specification.yml]: https://github.com/niccokunzmann/open-web-calendar/blob/master/default_specification.yml
+[privacy-policy]: ../privacy-policy

 See also: